 Keep the seeds moist, but not soaked, through the germination phase.
 They germinate best above 65 degrees (the ideal temperature is 75 to 85 degrees).
 Because most homes are not this warm, another tip is to place them on top of your refrigerator until seedlings emerge.
 It stays pretty warm there.
 When seedlings start emerging, this is when it is time to start transplanting!

-Again, be patient, some varieties can take 4 to 6 weeks to germinate.
+Some seed varieties can be finicky and difficult to germinate.
+Be patient as some varieties can take 4 to 6 weeks to germinate.
 Others can show up in 7 to 10 days.
-It depends on temperature, sunlight, soil and variety.
-After they emerge I believe in the mother nature theory: "Survival Of The Fittest".
-I plant 3 or 4 seeds per growing area.
+It depends on temperature, sunlight, soil and its variety.
+After they emerge, I believe in the mother nature theory: "Survival of The Fittest.”

 Find a good and warm sunny windowsill.
 Seedlings prefer at least 6 hours of sunlight, the more the better.
 Hot pepper seeds need to be coaxed through the germination and transplant stages.
 Remember they all originated from a tropical environment.
 But keep in mind you'll be rewarded with a healthy, robust, prolific plant for your patience.